+· weather conditions,

-- weather conditions, - regulatory decisions, allowing our utility to recover costs, including purchased power and fuel costs, on a timely basis, and to earn a fair return on investment. - the price of natural gas in the wholesale market, including the effect on the price of fuel for generation, - the price of electricity in the wholesale market, including the effects of weather conditions, natural gas prices and other factors affecting supply and demand, and - the ability to obtain financing through the issuance of debt and/or equity securities, which can be affected by various factors including our credit ratings, interest rates and other capital market conditions.
+- regulatory decisions, allowing our utility to recover costs, including purchased power and fuel costs, on a timely basis, and to earn a fair return on investment. - the price of natural gas in the wholesale market, including the effect on the price of fuel for generation, - the price of electricity in the wholesale market, including the effects of weather conditions, natural gas prices and other factors affecting supply and demand, and - the ability to obtain financing through the issuance of debt and/or equity securities, which can be affected by various factors including our credit ratings, interest rates and other capital market conditions.

 In our utility operations, we continue to execute our regulatory strategy to recover costs and capital investments in our generation, transmission and distribution infrastructure.
-We have reset general rates in all of our jurisdictions since the middle of 2009 and we filed new general rate increase requests in Washington and Idaho in March 2010.
+We filed new general rate increase requests in each of our jurisdictions in 2010.
+A general rate increase went into effect in Idaho on October 1, 2010.
+In Washington, we reached a settlement (subject to approval by the WUTC) for a general rate increase effective December 1, 2010.